Any event the members desire

 Our fee to prepare a custom Buy Sell Agreement is:

 - $897 if we formed the LLC and the BSA is purchased within 90 days of its formation date, or

-- $1,497 if we did not form the LLC or we formed the LLC, but the BSA is purchased more than one year after its formation date.
+- $1,497 if we did not form the LLC or we formed the LLC, but the BSA is purchased more than 90 days after its formation date.

 Note: There is a $600 discount when we form the LLC and the BSA is purchased within 90 days of the formation date.